ratnakumarmallisetty/fincheck-next/README.md

 The system is suitable for academic evaluation, deployment benchmarking, and real-world numeric verification workflows.
+## Discussion

+The experimental results demonstrate that no single optimization technique dominates across all metrics.
+While some models achieve lower inference latency, others provide higher confidence or greater output stability.
+This highlights the importance of multi-metric evaluation when selecting models for deployment.

+The inclusion of robustness testing further reveals how optimized models behave under degraded input conditions, which is critical for real-world applications.
+The OCR-based verification pipeline complements CNN inference by addressing ambiguity in numeric input, reinforcing system reliability in security-sensitive scenarios.

 ## Target Users

 - Researchers evaluating model optimization techniques